The hitchhiker's guide to the IXPE data analysis: Appendix - Background rejection after DU2 anomaly

 the best fit ($\chi^2/dof = 0.92$) were obtained (see Figure~\ref{fig:num_pix}-right): \begin{itemize} \item $k_a = 90\pm6$, \item $k_b = 26 \pm 4$, \item $k_c = 1.20 \pm 0.08$. \end{itemize}

 In the \ixpe 2--8\,keV nominal energy band, this equation can be simplified with a linear function ($\chi^2/dof = 0.7$), as shown in Figure~\ref{fig:num_pix}-right:

-The energy fraction (\texttt{EVT\_FRA}), takes into account the ratio between the energy/charge collected in the main cluster and the one collected in all the detected clusters, and after this anomaly, it results in being slightly reduced on average (see Figure~\ref{fig:evt_fra}-left).
+The energy fraction (\texttt{EVT\_FRA}) takes into account the ratio between the energy/charge collected in the main cluster and the one collected in all the detected clusters, and after this anomaly, it results in being slightly reduced on average (see Figure~\ref{fig:evt_fra}-left).

-After the DU2 anomaly, the energy fraction as a function of the energy shows a population of events at low energy that have larger \texttt{EVT\_FRA} values.
+Furthermore, after the DU2 anomaly, the energy fraction as a function of energy shows a population of low-energy events with higher \texttt{EVT\_FRA} values.
 Although there are not that many events of this kind, these seem to depend on both the spatial region on the detector surface and the counting rate.
 For this reason, it is better to remove them from any \ixpe observation, regardless of the brightness.
-On the other side, the threshold for removing background events also changed, and using the same function as in \cite{DiMarco23a}, the new parameters can be obtained (see Figure~\ref{fig:evt_fra}-right):
+On the other side, the threshold for removing background events also changed, and using the same function as in Ref.~\cite{DiMarco23a}, the new parameters can be obtained (see Figure~\ref{fig:evt_fra}-right):

 with best-fit ($\chi^2/dof = 0.69$) parameters: \begin{itemize} \item $k_a = (0.71 \pm 0.05)$, \item $k_b = (0.21 \pm 0.07) \textrm{ keV}$, \item $k_c = 1.5 \pm 0.2 \textrm{ keV}$, \item $k_d = (0.0012 \pm 0.0006) \textrm{ keV}^{-1}$. \end{itemize}